httpcats/http.cat/README.md

 This version does not need any server side code.
 The API behavior is provided by a Nginx server config.

-The interface is built with React and pre-rendered with react-snap.
+On v2.0.0 the website was built with React and pre-rendered with react-snap.

+As of v3.0.0 it's built with Next.js 13.

 ## Development

-    yarn start
+    npm run dev

 Starts the development server.

-    yarn test
+    npm test

 Runs the tests.

-    yarn build
+    npm run build

 Creates a build of the project.